Tri-Pride: History

 This event was formed in 1995 and has grown ever since its inception.

-The event was extended to a week in 2003, and its 3,000 visitors made it the one of the largest pride events in southern Ontario after Toronto Pride.
+The event was extended to a week in 2003, and its 3,000 visitors made it one of the largest pride events in southern Ontario after Toronto Pride.

 The Waterloo Region Record, Labatt Brewing Company, and the local CTV affiliate CKCO-DT have been sponsors of the event.

 The 2011 edition included a horse race at Grand River Raceway in Elora, Ontario which was claimed to be "harness racing’s first-ever Drag (Queen) Race".

 In 2012 6,000 people attended the event.

 Performers at the 2013 festival included Gabe Lopez, God Made Me Funky, Drake Jensen, Sarah Smith and The Ecstatic.
 The tri-Pride Live Music Festival headliners for 2014 were Thelma Houston and Canadian Idol winner Theo Tams.

 The organization almost disbanded in 2016 due to a lack of volunteers.

 In 2017 and 2019 the tri-Pride organization helped organize a Pride march in Kitchener.

 During tri-Pride in 2018, rainbow crosswalks were unveiled in Kitchener and Waterloo.
 Kitchener's crosswalk was paid for by the city.

 tri-Pride did not occur in 2020 or 2021 due to the COVID-19 pandemic.
 The event returned in June 2022.